kestra-io/docs/content/blogs/2023-09-25-genomic-data-workflow-sophia-genetics-kestra.md

 Quite surprisingly, none of the existing tools in this space appeared to adequately address the aforementioned pain point.

-These limitations make it harder to scale, update the architecture, and bring in people who are new to this specialized field.
-The bioinformaticians' collective experiences shed light on the need for innovative solutions that strike a balance between scientific rigor and compatibility with modern tooling, overcoming the limitations imposed by language choices.

 ## Workflow Challenges in Genomic Sequence Analysis